The Last Face (2017; Sean Penn)

 By Daniel Barnes

 *Opens Friday, July 28, at the Presidio in San Francisco, and on VOD services.

-Every bit the self-righteous howler we all hoped and feared after its hostile reception at Cannes 2016, The Last Face makes the humiliating narcissism of Angelina Jolie’s By the Sea look timid by comparison.
-It would take a proper Dare Daniel review to catalog every embarrassment, so I’ll just single out a few of my favorites:
+This is every bit the self-righteous howler we all hoped and feared after its hostile reception at Cannes 2016.
+The Last Face makes the humiliating narcissism of Angelina Jolie’s By the Sea look timid by comparison.
+It would take a proper Dare Daniel review to catalog every embarrassment, so I’ll single out a few of my favorites:

-2) Very…very…long……PAUSES!
-Penn’s overuse of absurd dramatic pauses and companion shock cuts extends from the nonsensical opening crawl to the overwrought conclusion.
+Penn’s overuse of absurd dramatic silences and companion shock cuts extends from the nonsensical opening crawl to the overwrought conclusion.
 It’s the sort of thing you might expect from a film school freshman, not from an accomplished director.
 Not…from…an accomplished…DIRECTOR!

 Let me be clear about one thing: The Last Face features a sex scene set to a Red Hot Chili Peppers song.
 Have I mentioned yet that this “sweeping love story” unfurls against a backdrop of bloody African genocide, and that the conclusion involves a child choosing to shoot himself in the head rather than murder his father?
 But yeah, Peppers sex scene!
 Sweet!